-Mission Hills, perched above Old Town and Mission Valley and overlooking San Diego Bay, is one of San Diego’s oldest and best preserved neighborhoods.
+Mission Hills, perched above Old Town and Mission Valley and overlooking San Diego Bay, is one of San Diego’s oldest, finest, and most well-preserved neighborhoods.

 Development dates back to the late 1800′s, when Captain Henry Johnston used the area he called Inspiration Point to guide his ship, the SS Orizaba, into San Diego Harbor.
 He later purchased that land, and in 1887 his daughter built Villa Orizaba – the first home in what is now Mission Hills.